mikebluz/serialbox/README.md

 # SerialBox
-A music player front end for audio files stored in the cloud
+An audio player and recorder that utilizes file data saved in Google Drive